 I plan to watch my portfolio grow most years and am planning accordingly, but I know people who subscribe to the “can’t take it with you” philosophy and plan to spend to zero.

 And about those generous actuarial assumptions.
 In the footnote, he says that a 25-year old with $10,000 in savings putting aside $1,000 a month would need to earn 18% a year before taxes and inflation.
-If we’ve figured out how to save half our incomes, most of us are saving a lot more than $1,000 a month.
-And no one in their right minds is using 18% as a realistic return.
+If we’ve figured out how to save half our incomes, most of us are saving a hell of a lot more than $1,000 a month.
+And no one in their right mind is using 18% as a realistic return.
 It would be optimistic to expect half that.

 He recognizes that returns have been better recently, stating “even the S&P 500’s annualized total return of 14 percent over the past five years would only turn into a million dollars if there was $600,000 there in the first place.”